briansmith/ring/README.md

 Online Automated Testing
 ------------------------

-Appveyor is currently used for testing Windows hosts and targets.
-All other platforms are tested in GitHub Actions.
+The following targets are tested in GitHub Actions.
 The tests are run in debug and release configurations, for the current release of each Rust channel (Stable, Beta, Nightly).
-A C compiler is currently required to compile some parts of *ring*;
-*ring* should be compatible with GCC 4.8+, Clang 10+, and MSVC 2019+, at least.
+A C compiler is currently required to compile some parts of *ring*; *ring* should be compatible with GCC 4.8+, Clang 10+, and MSVC 2019+, at least.

 | Target                       | Notes |
 | -----------------------------| ----- |